CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b4-Python-Ex3.md

     (pythonenv) $
     ```

-3. The pip tool is a software management system to install and maintain packages in Python.
+3. The pip tool is a software management system to install and maintain Python packages.
 Before working with pip
-in this virtual environment, ensure that pip is updated to the version tested when this lab was developed with the
+in this virtual environment, ensure that pip is updated to the version tested when this lab was developed
-`python` command:
+with the `python -m pip install --upgrade pip--19.1` command:

     ```
-    (pythonenv) $ python -m pip install --upgrade pip==19.1 Collecting pip
+    (pythonenv) $ python -m pip install --upgrade pip==19.1.1 Collecting pip
       Downloading https://files.pythonhosted.org/packages/f9/fb/863012b13912709c13cf
     5cfdbfb304fa6c727659d6290438e1a88df9d848/pip-19.1-py2.py3-none-any.whl (1.4MB)